azukiapp/azk/docs/content/en/terms-of-use/README.md

 When the first error take place, you'll be informed and asked to inform your e-mail if you wish to do so.

-Any of these choices can be reverted at any time.
+Data collection (anonymous and non-anonymous) can be deactivated whenever you want.
+The same applies to switching from anonymous to non-anonymous modes and vice-versa.
 Check [these instructions](http://docs.azk.io/en/reference/cli/config.html) to learn how.

 ## Collected Data